Talent Sourcing

 min read

 If you're at all involved with innovation in food and beverage then you're probably headed to the industry’s biggest show of the year – Expo West.
-While the flagship, Expo is just one of several major shows that offer you valuable opportunities to connect with buyers, distributors, suppliers, and other key players in just a few (often very busy) days.
+While being a flagship, Expo is just one of several major shows that offer you valuable opportunities to connect with buyers, distributors, suppliers, and other key players in just a few (often very busy) days.

-Our team has experienced first-hand the hustle-and-bustle of Expo West and the challenges of balancing high-priority trade shows with everyday work activities.
+Our team has experienced first-hand the hustle and bustle of Expo West and the challenges of balancing high-priority trade shows with everyday work activities.
 One thing we’ve learned is that it pays to prepare.
 According to a survey conducted by Statista, internal management was the biggest challenge to trade show exhibitors and attendees.
 Improperly balancing trade show deliverables with your ongoing operations can quickly lead to overwhelmed teams, poor execution on the ‘day to day’ and even missed business opportunities.

 So how does one effectively manage the pull of everyday responsibilities while still ‘winning’ during trade show season?
 We consulted our team of fractional talent experts and asked for their recommendations and best practices.
 From pre-show prep to post-show follow up, this guide will help you make the most out of the tradeshow season and avoid overextending your team.